dbcook/openrocket-database/README.md

 It was acquired in late 2000 by Barry Lynch when Ron and Deb retired, and most recently sold in November 2016 to Dave Barber and Jason Turicik of Plymouth, WI. (source: LOC website 2018)

-Dimensional data from LOC Precision is notoriously incomplete and error-filled, but I've been able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
-In the Barber/Turicik era the website data has been improving.
+Dimensional data from LOC Precision prior to the Barber/Turicik era is notoriously incomplete and error-filled, but I've was able to resolve most of it using Apogee's tabulated data and some measurements of actual parts.
+In the Barber/Turicik era the website data has improved but there are still gaps.

 In 2022 LOC Precision acquired the hobby rocket business of Public Missiles Ltd (PML).
-PML's former website publicmissiles.com has gone offline as of September 2022.
+PML's former website publicmissiles.com has gone offline as of September 2022, resulting in the loss of some parts data.
+Many of these parts have reappeared on the LOC website, but often without dimensions and weights.

 #### SEMROC